sst/guide/_chapters/call-the-create-api.md

 ### Installing the API Gateway JS Client

-Run the following command in your working directory
+{% include code-marker.html %} Run the following command in your working directory

 {% highlight bash %}
-npm install aws-api-gateway-client --save
+$ npm install aws-api-gateway-client --save
 {% endhighlight %}

 ### Invoking the Client

-To call our API through API Gateway we need to first create a client and then pass in a whole number of parameters.
+To call our API through API Gateway we need to first create a client and then pass in a whole lot of parameters.
 And since we are going to make a lot of calls to our API, let's simplify the process a bit.

-Let's create a helper function in `src/lib/awsLib.js` and add the following.
+{% include code-marker.html %} Let's create a helper function in `src/libs/awsLib.js` and add the following.
+Make sure to create the `src/libs/` directory first.

 {% highlight javascript %}
 import apigClientFactory from 'aws-api-gateway-client';